section-engineering-education/engineering-education/content/articles/track-individual-logged-in-users-using-google-analytics/index.md

 #### To understand which social platforms to target
 ![target-social-paltforms](/engineering-education/track-individual-logged-in-users-using-google-analytics/target-social-platforms.png)

-Social platforms are a great way to drive a lot of traffic and engage potential customers.
-With Google Analytics, you have the access to view what catches the attention of the users and then place the ad accordingly.
+Social platforms are a great way to drive traffic and engage potential customers.
+For example, with Google Analytics, you can view what catches the users' attention and then place the ad accordingly.

 To choose the best platform to advertise to your customers, you need to set a generous budget aside for social media ads.

 > For example: If you see a maximum of your customer engagement on Facebook and a substantial amount of traffic from Twitter, then according to this data, you can set more budget for Facebook and comparatively less budget on Twitter to acquire more customers.

-With Google Analytics, you can gauge the performance of all the social platforms that you are using and you can also check how much conversion value each of the social platforms is bringing, traffic entering from social referrals and how many users are talking about you.
+With Google Analytics, you can gauge the performance of all the social platforms you are using.
+You can also check how much conversion value each social platform brings, traffic entering from social referrals, and how many users are talking about you.

 #### To understand what kind of content you should write
-Content is the king and if created remarkably can help you to get a lot more traffic and potential visitors.
-Good content is one of the best ways to reach out to your customers, this is the reason why so many businesses create blogs, infographics, and slide shares that can add value to your customers.
+Content is the king and, if created remarkably, can help you get a lot more traffic and potential visitors.
+Good content is one of the best ways to reach out to your customers.
+This is why so many businesses create blogs, infographics, and slide shares to add value to their customers.

-Google Analytics helps you to keep a track of all the content that receives views, shares and with this data, you can enhance the top viewed blogs so that they appeal to the customers more productively.
+Google Analytics helps you keep track of all the content that receives views, shares, and with this data, you can enhance the top viewed blogs to appeal to the customers more productively.

-Furthermore, it generates a breakdown of the page views each of your blog posts receives.
+Furthermore, it generates a breakdown of each of your blog posts' page views.
 You can rework the top-performed blog to generate more traffic.

 #### To check if you are achieving goals
 ![acheving-goals](/engineering-education/track-individual-logged-in-users-using-google-analytics/achieving-goals.png)

-The goals in Google Analytics help you to track how much your business is moving ahead or progressing and you can also assign several goals that will help you to track the customer's journey based on their actions.
-There can be different types of goals, like making a purchase, filing a lead generation form, subscribing to newsletters, or downloading an ebook.
+The goals in Google Analytics help you track how much your business is moving ahead or progressing, and you can also assign several goals that will help you track the customer's journey based on their actions.
+There can be different goals, like making a purchase, filing a lead generation form, subscribing to newsletters, or downloading an ebook.

-If a new visitor arrives at your landing page and completes the given form including the email address, he just completed a goal decided by you.
+If a new visitor arrives at your landing page and completes the given form, including the email address, he just completed a goal decided by you.

-Hence, with this information, your website just converted a visitor into a customer thereby adding to the success of your business.
+Hence, with this information, your website just converted a visitor into a customer, thereby adding to the success of your business.

 ### Conclusion
-In this article we broadly looked at the following:
+In this article, we broadly looked at the following:
 - Setting up Google Analytics Account up to and running.
 - Creating Google Analytics Property.
 - Creating a View with User-ID enabled.